 Tinea versicolor shows up on the skin in varying colors, such as white, pink, tan, or brown spots on the body in various locations.
-Typically, Tinea Versicolor will be diagnosed by a dermatologist.
+Typically, a dermatologist will diagnose tinea versicolor.
 It can appear on the backs of the thighs, torso, arms, and face.
-It can appear as dry patches on the surface of those spots or scaly if the yeast is particularly active in that area.
+It can appear as dry patches or scaly on the surface of those spots if the yeast is particularly active in that area.

 How Can I Get Rid Of - Treat Tinea Versicolor?

 There are a few options for treating Tinea Versicolor.
 A dermatologist can prescribe an oral medication to kill off the overgrowing yeast on the skin causing the symptoms, as well as ketoconazole topical skin creams and body shampoos.

 However, most of the prescribed treatments for Tinea Versicolor can cause unwanted side effects such as dry skin and sensitivity to sunlight.
 Using a natural Tinea Versicolor treatment can help treat the overgrowth of the yeast.
 Still, following the treatment, the guide encourages you to get out into the sun to help remedy the pigmentation issue!

 Fact: Did you know that one of the main things this pesky yeast thrives on is your sweat?
 This is usually why Tinea Versicolor seems to get worse during warmer months.

 Treating Tinea Versicolor is important.
 If left untreated, the infection can spread quickly to other areas.
 Don't delay treatment until it's too late to enjoy the warm weather!